Adoption Hours: Sun – Tues & Thurs – Sat 12pm – 5pm

 She claims that the CDC and veterinary community of medicine and science have a conspiracy to hide the truth about the danger of pit-bulls.

-Due to the lack of due diligence, popular press reporters and social media influencers cite this fact-free website.
+Due to the lack of due diligence, popular press reporters and social media influencers cite this fact-free website regularly.

 Even academic papers and textbooks on aggression, on dog bites, and on canine behavior routinely go there for information and commentary.